fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/lab-1/lab-1.md

 * [Sociodemographics data](chicago-sociodemographics.csv)
 * [ZIP code boundaries](boundaries-zipcode.geojson)

 Download the files to an appropriate folder.
-If you would like to check the answers, you can download the Jupyter notebook [here](lab-1.ipynb) (but try to do it by yourself first).
+If you would like to check the answers, you can download the Jupyter notebook [here](lab-1.ipynb).

 #### Task 1: Loading the data and initial exploration